 Your will be encouraged to:

-- Transfer meaning from German or French to English and vice versa.
+Transfer meaning from French to English and vice versa.

-- An interest in life in other countries particularly in Europe would be a good starting point for an AS/A2 Languages course.
+An interest in life in other countries particularly in Europe would be a good starting point for an A Level Languages course.

-- You will need to be prepared to go to France in order to develop your listening and speaking skills – either as part of the exchange or in work experience.
+You will need to be prepared to go to France in order to develop your listening and speaking skills.

-- Students will be expected to undertake individual research for the topics covered – particularly for the coursework option.
+Students will be expected to undertake individual research for the topics covered.

 Where will it lead to?

-The course is especially suited to students interested in any a wide range of career choices including, Finance, Law, Banking, Politics, Teaching and Tourism and Leisure.
+The course is especially suited to students interested in a wide range of career choices including; Finance, Law, Banking, Politics, Teaching and Tourism and Leisure.
 Languages have so much to offer everyone and with new government directives this will become even more of a necessity in the future.